 Beyond the Check Marks – Dig Deeper

-Also review what is required of your organisation in its position in the marketplace.
-If your organisation is in a regulated industry, for example, you may be obligated to work according to particular hiring or review processes or laws, and be accountable to the general constituency to uphold them.
+Also, review what is required of your organization in its position in the marketplace.
+If your organization is in a regulated industry, for example, you may be obligated to work according to particular hiring or review processes or laws and be accountable to the general constituency to uphold them.
 While security is important to everyone, the risk of data breach/loss to your customers is of paramount importance because the data represents those looking out for the public and your customers likely represent a high-profile target to bad actors.

 Regulated industries also typically hire for very specific positions with exacting requirements.
 Mapping these processes into technology requires a high level of flexibility.